TestProjectAlmaz/TeslaProjectAlmaz.github.io/README.md

 <h2>Description</h2>:
-     <h3>  -My first  React project.
+     <h3>   1.
+My first  React project.
-           - Written using modules and components
+                 2. Written using modules and components
-                - The server part of the project is on the mockApi</h3>
+                      3. The server part of the project is on the mockApi</h3>